AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/workflow-examples/work-freelancers.md

 ## Use the Dropzone

-This option is useful if you don’t want clients and freelancers to see each other in Workfront Proof.&nbsp;You can give your freelancers access to your Dropzone&nbsp;(available on Enterprise and Unlimited plans only).
+This option is useful if you don't want clients and freelancers to see each other in Workfront Proof.&nbsp;You can give your freelancers access to your Dropzone&nbsp;(available on Enterprise and Unlimited plans only).
 For more information, see [The Dropzone](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/dropzone.md).

 ![freelancers_-_option_C_-_dropzone.png](assets/freelancers---option-c---dropzone-350x98.png)